Nawaz2000/Coronasafe-Engineering-Fellowship-solution/README.md

-﻿ * ADDITIONAL FUNCTIONALITIES ADDED/ CODE IMPROVED:
+﻿### ADDITIONAL FUNCTIONALITIES ADDED/ CODE IMPROVED:

- *
- * 1. CASE INDEPENDENT COMMANDS: users can now type in commands without
- *    worrying about wheather it is in uppercase or lowercase.
+1. CASE INDEPENDENT COMMANDS: users can now type in commands without worrying about whether it is in uppercase or lowercase.
- *
- * 2. TODO-LIST DELETION: Users can now delete the whole todo-list and start
- *    again from the beginning
+2. TODO-LIST DELETION: Users can now delete the whole todo-list and start again from the beginning
    * Syntax: ./todo delete-todolist

- *
- * 3. DOWNLOAD: Users can now download their todo by providing the location path
+3. DOWNLOAD: Users can now download their todo by providing the location path
    * Syntax: ./todo download-todo LOCATION/PATH
    * Example:  ./todo download-todo C:\Users\mail2\OneDrive\Desktop\folder